AdesisNetlife/croak/README.md

 ## Why we created Croak?

-Croak arises from the need to create an specific solution to abstract all the automation configuration stuff and allowing you to delegate responsibilities in a proper way in your project and to the developers, without losing the desired level of control and centralization
+Croak arises from the need to create a specific solution to abstract all the automation configuration stuff.
+It allows you to delegate responsibilities properly in your project to the developers, without losing the desired level of control and centralization.

-By design principle, node (and consecuently Grunt) packages and dependencies should be locally installed, and that is fantastic, however is not always the best choice for particular scenarios.
+Because a design principle, node (and consequently Grunt) packages and its dependencies are locally installed, and that is fantastic.
+However, this is not always the best choice for some scenarios.
 As you probably already know, dependencies globalization in node.js can be considered an anti-pattern, but globalization can be an ideal choice if you are in a big and distributed project.

-When a project have a considerable number of repositories, by inertia you probably tend to use the local packages and configuration across each different repository, but these configuration usually are equal or very similar for each different repository.
+When a project have a considerable number of repositories, by inertia you probably tend to use the local packages and configuration across each different repository, but these configurations are usually equal or very similar for each different repository.

-The above project scenerio is really hard to maintain when you need to apply changes massively in your project, like automation, build or deploy configuration changes or addons.
+The above project scenario is really hard to maintain when you need to apply changes massively in your project, like automation, building or deployment configuration changes that is completely usual during the project evolution

-In order to supply this need, Croak borns, aiming to provide a specific solution to easily centralize and orquestate Grunt configuration, taking control about it and allowing you to apply changes masively in your project
+Croak is created to supply this need.
+It aims to provide a specific solution to easily centralize and orchestrate Grunt configuration, so that you can rapidly apply massive changes in your project.

-Croak basically follows two main goals:
+Croak has basically two main goals:

-- Reduce the Grunt configuration change impact during your project life-cycle
+- Reduces the Grunt configuration changes impact during your project life-cycle
-- Provides a control and abstraction to developers, without hurting his feelings
+- Gives configuration control and provides abstraction to developers, without hurting their feelings

-### When do I NOT need it (probably)?
+### When do I NOT (probably) need it ?

-- When you only have one or two repositories in your project
+- When you have only one or two repositories in your project
 - When you have an ultra specific grunt config on each project repository
-- When you or your team do not want to spend time updating/syncronizing automation stuff across repositories
+- When you or your team don’t want to spend time updating/synchronizing build configuration
-- When you do not need to centralize and (consequently) do not need to take the control
+- When you don’t need to centralize and (consequently) don’t need to take the control
-- When you have a lot of free time and you enjoy doing redudant and not too much interesting tasks
+- When you have a lot of free time and you enjoy doing redundant and not very interesting tasks
 - When developers of your project... (at least one):
-  - are an ultra skilled and responsible guys
+  - are ultra skilled and responsible guys
-  - have a lot of time to maintain its own automation tasks configuration
+  - have a lot of time to maintain their own automation tasks configuration
   - need to take full control of the automation tasks configuration

 ### When do I need it?

-- When you want to centralize and take the control of the project build and automation configuration
+- When you want to centralize and take control of the project building and automation configuration
-- When you want to reduce the build configuration change time and impact in your project
+- When you want to reduce the configuration change time and impact in your project
-- When your project have a considerable number of repositories (more than 3, probably)
+- When your project have a considerable number of repositories (more than 3)
-- When your project build configuration are equal or very similar across different repositories
+- When your project configuration is equal or very similar in different repositories
-- When you want to keep clean each repository form node packages (that is mean of Grunt npm tasks)
+- When you want to keep clean each repository of Grunt tasks
-- When you do NOT want to spend time doing redundant and not too much funny stuff
+- When you do NOT want to spend time doing redundant and not very funny stuff
-- When you do not want to spend mush time providing support to developers about build configuration stuff
+- When you do not want to spend much time providing support to developers about configuration stuff
 - Or whatever is not on the 'When do I not need' list...

 ## How it works

-In a few words, Croak allows you to have a multiple `Gruntfile` in global locations and running them using a simple project identifier (like a linker), also allowing you to define a pre-configured options to pass to Grunt in a simple configuration file
+In a few words, Croak allows you to have a multiple `Gruntfile` in global locations and runs them using a simple project identifier (like a linker).
+It also allows you to define pre-configured options to pass to Grunt in a simple configuration file

-Croak also allows your to extend or overwrite Gruntfile configurations.
-This feature is useful when you think that your developers are not bad people, so you can provide a way to customize tasks configuration
+Moreover, Croak allows you to extend or overwrite Gruntfile configurations, so you can provide a way to customize tasks configuration from local configuration (see the Croakfile section)

-### Example use case scenario
+### Example scenario

 A representative scenario could be, for example, that your project has a relevant number of repositories.
 Each repository needs its automation configuration for development, testing or building stuff.

-Usually, this configuration tends to grow when your repository has an amount of different tasks and also it tends to be very similar or redundant across different repositories in your project
+Usually, this configuration tends to grow when your repository has a certain amount of different tasks and it also tends to be very similar or redundant in different repositories in your project

-You probably need the same tasks in your project to, for example, run tests, generate documentation, statically analize the code, generate a coverage report or measure the code complexibility
+Fir example you could need the same tasks in your project to run tests, generate documentation, statically analise the code, generate a coverage report or measure the code complexibility

-Continuous changing and improvement is a constant in any software project.
+Continuous changes and improvements are a permanent feature in any software project, and Croak just helps with that
-Using Croak you can reduce dramatically your project automation configuration changing time centralizing it and ensuring changes will be aplied to the entire project

 You can see a complete example project structure using Croak [here][6]

-### Abstraction can be dangerous?
+### Can abstraction be dangerous?

 Abstraction is not always the best choice and some people can hate it.
-Basically, an abstraction in software development tries to reduce notably the complexity, underlying details and gives more control
+Basically, an abstraction in software development tries to reduce notably the complexity, underlines details and gives more control

-With Croak you can provide an ideal level of abstraction to developers without losing the control and aditionally, providing freedom to developers who wants to customize or extend Grunt configuration allowing adapt it to his needs
+With Croak you can provide an ideal level of abstraction to developers without losing  control and, additionally, give them freedom if they want to customize or extend Grunt configuration allowing them to adapt it to their needs

 ## Current stage

-Croak is an initial version ready to use in relaxed working environment, however it is under active designing process and important changes can be added/removed in a near future version
+Croak is an initial ready-to-use version, though it’s under active development process and important changes can be done in a near future version

 #### Grunt support